HaDeSMonsta/jplag_wrapper/README.md

 This is a wrapper for the [jplag plagiarism detection tool.](https://github.com/jplag/JPlag)

+# Prerequisites

+- [jplag](https://github.com/jplag/JPlag/releases) (preferably `v5.1.0` as this is confirmed working)
+- java
+- basic command line knowledge
+- a zip file with submissions

 # Usage

 - For the cli usage use `--help`, or `-h` for compact